Singing Auditions for Actors in Musical Theatre

 If you wanna be in a musical, singing auditions are usually required.
-Now don't panic, I'm sure you have a beautiful voice.
+Now don't panic, We're sure you have a beautiful voice.

-I've done my fair share of musical theatre, so I know that wonderful feeling of singing your face off, baring your soul onstage, and hearing that thunderous applause.
+We've done our fair share of musical theatre, so we know that wonderful feeling of singing your face off, baring your soul onstage, and hearing that thunderous applause.
 It's quite a thrill.

 First, let's clear up some common misconceptions...

 When you think of singing auditions, you probably think about American Idol.

 At the beginning of every season, potential contestants are shown parading into the audition room.
 They wear big numbered signs on their chest, sing a cappella, and are given feedback about their talent.
 It's like watching a train wreck: you don't want to look, but you can't turn away.